squairdev/nugget-docs/README.md

   - Basic questions
   - Links
 - Download wallpapers
+  - Search for wallpapers by name, or creator
 ## Contribute
 Simply make a Pull Request, and I'll review it within 24-48 hrs.
 Or, [message me](https://discord.com/users/1039340580012036106) on Discord.